 “Domestic abuse” refers to the violence or mistreatment that a woman or a man may experience at the hands of their partner.
 It may happen at any time during a relationship, including while it is breaking down, or after it has ended.
 Abuse is about one person having power over another to get what one wants.

 If you are in an abusive relationship please call 604.640.7549 / 1.888.833.7733 to talk to someone about your options.
 All calls are confidential.

 There are many different forms of domestic abuse, and a person may be subjected to more than one form of abuse.

 Physical abuse can include slapping, punching, kicking, biting, shoving, choking, or using a weapon or object to threaten or injure.
 It can and sometimes does result in death.

-Psychological abuse can include the withdrawl of affection, keeping track of everything a person does, being harassed by phone calls or visits, being threatend, having prized possessions destryed, having pets hurt or killed, and enduring the suicide threats of the eprson who is abusive.
+Psychological abuse can include the withdrawal of affection, keeping track of everything a person does, being harassed by phone calls or visits, being threatened, having prized possessions destroyed, having pets hurt or killed, and enduring the suicide threats of the person who is abusive.